TikTok captions guide

 Review punctuation, names, slang, numbers, and line breaks.
 Captions are often optimized for the screen, not for reading as a document.

-Captions are not always stored as copyable text
+Why TikTok captions are not always copyable

 TikTok videos can show text in several ways.
 Some captions are attached as a text track, some are generated automatically, and some are burned into the video image.
-Only the first two are usually practical to extract as text.
+Only the first two are usually practical to copy as text.

 If you cannot select or copy the captions directly, do not assume the video has no useful text.
 A transcript workflow can still help you turn the spoken audio and visible caption content into a cleaner result.